autonomy-and-verification-uol/ROSMonitoring/README.md

 This configuration file is very similar to the previous one.
 But this time we are asking for the generation of an online monitor.
 In order to do so, we need to inform the generator where the Oracle is listening and on which port.
 In this way, the generated monitor will be capable of communicating with it using WebSockets.
 Another addition to this configuration file is the 'publishers' field inside the chatter topic.
 Since we are doing online RV, the monitor is checking the events at runtime.
 Now, if we wanted just to log each event, we could maintain the action set to 'log'.
 The behaviour in this way would be exactly the same as for the offline monitor, with the only difference that each time an event is observed, the monitor propagates this event to the oracle and waits for the current verdict against a chosen property.
 Consequently, rather than the offline case, in the online scenario, the monitor will also log the satisfaction/violation of the property (but nothing more).
-This can be useful if we are debugging a system, but in a real scenario we could need to enforce the correcteness of the events.
+This can be useful if we are debugging a system, but in a real scenario we could need to enforce the correctness of the events.
 For instance, filtering the events which are considered wrong by the Oracle.
 For doing this, we can change the action from 'log' to 'filter'.

 Once the action 'filter' is selected, the monitor will filter the wrong messages.
 But, to be able to do so, it must be in the middle of the communication.
 Until now the monitor was only another node in the system and was just subscribing the topics.
 This is not enough if we want to filter the wrong messages.
 In order to solve this problem, ROSMonitoring instrument the nodes changing the names and creating gaps in the communications.
 Thanks to this communication gaps, the monitor can become a bridge for the topics of our interest, and filter the messages in case they are wrong.